zrepl/zrepl/docs/configuration/monitoring.rst

 The ``listen`` attribute is a `net.Listen <https://golang.org/pkg/net/#Listen>`_  string for tcp, e.g. ``:9091`` or ``127.0.0.1:9091``.

 The Prometheues monitoring job appears in the ``zrepl control`` job list and may be specified **at most once**.
-There is no stability guarantee on the exported metrics.
+At the time of writing, there is no stability guarantee on the exported metrics.

 ::